prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 </script>
 ```

-See: [Add the Google Analytics Tag to your site](https://developers.google.com/analytics/devguides/collection/ga4), which says "This code should appear immediately after the opening <head> tag.
-You need only one global snippet per page."

 Save the file, commit your changes, and push them to GitHub to trigger a re-build of your GitHub Pages site.
 Visit the site and ask some friends to visit as well, and measure your pageviews in Google Analytics.

 #### Tracking Events

-To track events, we'll add a JavaScript snippet like the following:
+To track events, we'll add a JavaScript snippet like the following.
+See: [Sending Google Analytics Events](https://developers.google.com/analytics/devguides/collection/gtagjs/events), for more info, and [Anatomy of an Event](https://support.google.com/analytics/answer/1033068#Anatomy), which describes some of the event categories.

 ```js
 gtag('event', <action>, {